-My grade 5 teacher, Mrs Smith, was the first to suggest that I might have potential as a writer.
-But I never made up stories.
+My grade 5 teacher, Mrs Smith, was the first to flatter me and call me a writer.
+I was never keen on made up stories.
 What does a pragmatic 10 year old write about if she doesn’t like making stuff up?

 Fast forward to first year university.
 Of course!
 A writer of truth is a journalist.
 But news and current affairs didn’t engage my imagination.
 I shelved the idea and directed my word-love at linguistics instead.
 I still love that shit!
 But there’s no income in it.

 Clearly, teaching is that thing people do when their skill set doesn’t fit in a box.
-I loved teaching literacy and language.
+I didn’t necessarily want kids of my own but I liked kids.
+Found out I loved teaching literacy and language.
 But after having a baby at 30, my energy was finite.
-Mothering smothered my professional aspirations.
+Mothering smothered all professional aspirations.
 All that caring is hard emotional work and dammit, I was tired!

 My journals moved from pen and paper to online formats, and then I started a blog.
 I didn’t acquire a large following.
 The blogosphere was still a baby and social media not even a twinkle in the internet’s eye.
 But after multiplying myself by three, it was the easiest outlet for my creativity.
 I had a brief fling with pottery but that requires the patience of a Zen Master (with unstructured free time).
 Writing personal essay was more forgiving.